-Council’s Environmental Health Unit is responsible for ensuring that the installation and alteration of onsite wastewater treatment systems (septic tanks) throughout the Shire is done in accordance with the current Environment Protection Authority (EPA) code of practice.
+The installation of septic tanks throughout the Shire is in accordance with the Environment Protection Authority (EPA) code of practice.

 - Application Process